Frequently asked questions

 3. We have also had problems with Mac computers writing additional data onto the Gcode files which make them unusable.
 Please be aware of this and if it's a problem, try to switch to Windows machine.

 When you flash the touch screen with these files please be aware they can only be used one time.
-The process of flashing the screen changes the files.
+The process of flashing the screen changes the files on the SD card.
 If you need to do it again, use clean card and get a fresh copy of the file from the above link.

 We do not support or recommend using our printer over USB.
 The Smoothieware boards are not compatible with every device (Certain versions of Windows, Mac, linux, etc.) In some cases, the board is sent too much power over USB, while the machine is plugged in, causing it to draw power from two sources of electricity to run the machine.
 This has caused circuits to burn out..